What Is Desmoplastic Mesothelioma?

 • Weight loss and weakness

-The type of tumor cells does not change the symptoms of mesothelioma.
-For example, patients with pleural mesothelioma often experience shortness of breath, while those with peritoneal mesothelioma may have abdominal pain.
-If you notice any of these symptoms, it’s important to consult a health care professional for guidance and support.
+The type of tumor cells doesn’t change the symptoms of mesothelioma.
+For example, people with pleural mesothelioma often feel short of breath.
+Abdominal pain may occur in those with peritoneal mesothelioma.
+If you notice any of these symptoms, consult a health care professional.

 Read All Stories